 Besides choosing the correct equipment you can counter the effects of aging by keeping your body strong and by improving your balance and mobility.
 These will help you reverse the effects of aging but of course, aging is inevitable.
-But taking care of your strength will help you maintain enough strength to play tennis as long as possible.
+But taking care of your strength will help you maintain enough strength to play tennis for as long as possible.

 Having the proper equipment is half of the equation so let’s look at what exactly should you look for in a tennis racquet for seniors.

 So what should you look for in the specs when choosing a tennis racquet as a senior?
-There are certain considerations you should take considering the racket head, weight, and the material.
+There are certain considerations you should take considering the racket head, weight, and material.